Mirinda Logo

 Mirinda Logo 1959

-The sign under which soda is known in Spain is a large light green letter M with the name of the brand inscribed in it.
+The sign under which soda is known in Spain is a large, light-green letter M with the brand name inscribed on it.

 The artificial international language Esperanto, which the creator of the drink was fond of, was used for the name.
 Mirinda translates as “wonderful!”.
 The word was to convey to everyone who sees the lemonade that it has a delicious, delightful taste.

 The abundance of green color spoke of naturalness and freshness.
-However, in general, the icon did not give an idea about the bottle’s contents.
+However, in general, the icon did not indicate the bottle’s contents.

 1970 – 1986